Broadcast schedule for automation of professional broadcasting

 ****-**-01 15:00 - 1st at 15:00

-6. Inserts can be specified not only by time , but also included every N minutes or after N songs .
-Those. if you want to play jingles every 15 minutes, or for example every 5 songs played, then these conditions are for you.
+6. Insertions can be specified not only by time , but also included every N minutes or after N songs .
+Those. if you want to start jingles every 15 minutes, or for example every 5 songs played, then these conditions are for you.
 It is better not to use such conditions too much.

-7. In addition to the activation methods, there are additional options.
+7. In addition to the inclusion methods, there are additional options.
 You can change the queue of on-air playlists at any time.
 The fact is that if your on-air playlists are not very long, then they will play in a circle until another one is launched.
-If you specify a queue, then after the launched playlist, the next one in the queue will be included.
+If you specify a queue, then after the launched playlist the next one in the queue will start.
 The current queue can be seen and changed at any time in the files section - sometimes this is useful.

-8. The next option is how the playlist is played , the playlist can be played in order, or randomly, or in order with shuffling at the beginning/end.
+8. The next option is the way the playlist is played ; the playlist can be played in order, either scattered, or in order with shuffling at the beginning/end.
 The mode of the current playlist can be changed at any time in the Auto-DJ control.

-9. A very interesting option is to specify the number of the song from which the playlist will start.
-If not specified - the playlist will play from the beginning, and if you specify not a number, but -1 , then the playlist will be included from the position where it ended before.
-This option is very interesting for example for inserting jingles.
-In this case, the jingles will be inserted one at a time, but continuing the order of the playlist.
+9. A very interesting option is to indicate the number of the song with which the playlist will start.
+If not specified, the playlist will play from the beginning, and if you specify not a number, but -1 , then the playlist will start from the position at which it ended before.
+This option is very interesting, for example, for inserting jingles.
+In this case, jingles will be inserted one at a time, but continuing the order of the playlist.

-10. Well, probably the most requested option is to wait for the end of the current song.
-By default, the playlist will be played at exactly the time the schedule fires, this is useful for accurate playlists or hourly hits.
-Otherwise, it is better to specify the option to wait for completion, then the new playlist will be included after the end of the current song without interrupting playback.
+10. Well, probably the most popular option is to wait for the end of the current song.
+By default, the playlist will be turned on exactly when the schedule is triggered, this is useful for precise playlists or hourly clocks.
+Otherwise, it is better to specify the option to wait until completion, then the new playlist will be turned on after the current song is completed without interrupting playback.

-11. For PRO tariffs, it is also possible to insert a jingle over the stream .
-In addition, in the settings, you can specify the % volume of the music at the time the jingle is overlaid on top.
+11. For PRO tariffs it is also possible to insert a jingle over the stream .
+In addition, in the settings you can specify the % volume of the music at the time the jingle is placed on top.

 Folder rotation without playlists

 It is most convenient to use folder rotation without creating playlists.
-If you need to rotate through folders without repeating artists, this is what you need.
-You no longer need to bother with playlists.
+If you need folder rotation without repeating artists, this is what you need.
+No more bothering with playlists.
 Just upload the files and set a new folder in the schedule.
-The system will select the coldest tracks from it without repeating performers - everything is automated.
-Cold or cooled down tracks are tracks that have not aired for the longest time.
+The system will select the coolest tracks from it without repeating the performers - everything is automated.
+Cold or cooled tracks are tracks that have not been aired for the longest time.

 How folder rotation works.
-The system checks which artists and tracks have been played recently, and then tries to select an artist from a folder that has not been aired for a long time.
-At the same time, the task of the rotator, if possible, is to play all the tracks in the folder.
-In the case when there are few tracks or a small number of artists in the folder, the system will try to evenly distribute the tracks as much as possible.
-Suppose if there are 10 tracks of one artist and 10 tracks of different other artists in the folder, the rotator will insert the tracks of the first artist through one with the others.
-If there are more tracks in the folder, for example, not 10, but 100 tracks of other artists, then the rotator will insert the tracks of the first artist after about 10 tracks.
-If there are tracks with the same names in the folder, the system will try to play them all, but at the same time moving them as far as possible from each other.
-In any case, you control how the folder will play.
-If you want complete variety, don't upload too many tracks from the same artist.
+The system checks which artists and tracks have been played recently, and then tries to select an artist from the folder that has not been played on air for a long time.
+In this case, the rotator’s task is to play all the tracks in the folder, if possible.
+If there are few tracks in a folder or a small number of artists, the system will try to evenly distribute the tracks as much as possible.
+If there are tracks with the same names in the folder, the system will try to play them all, but at the same time keeping them as far apart as possible.
+You must upload tracks with the correct artist names.
+If you want complete variety, don't upload a large number of tracks from one artist.

 Algorithm in numbers.
 There are selections with limits and dynamic % from which number of tracks to randomly select the next track.
 This is necessary so that the folder does not always play in the same sequence.
-Initially, the system takes into account the artists from the 30 latest tracks, and then, without repeating the artist, tries to select a track from the 50 coldest tracks in the folder.
+The system initially considers artists from the last 30 tracks, and then, without repeating the artist, tries to select a track from the 50 coldest tracks in the folder.
 If there are less than 100 tracks in the folder, then the system selects from the 50% of the coldest tracks.
-These are the main conditions for selecting tracks for various folders.
+These are the basic conditions for selecting tracks for various folders.
 For small folders, other conditions and limits apply.
-This algorithm has been refined for several years for various tasks of our clients and it makes sense to delve into the subtleties.
-If you think something is not working properly, just let us know.
+This algorithm has been refined for several years to suit various tasks of our clients and it makes sense to delve into the intricacies.
+If you think something is not working correctly, just let us know.

 Important!
-If you specify a folder that has subfolders, they will also be used by the system during rotation.
+If you specify a folder that has subfolders, then they will also be used by the system during rotation.
 Accordingly, if you specify the root folder "/" , the system will use absolutely all downloaded files.
-Write about problems with folder rotation through contacts.
+Please write about problems with folder rotation via contacts.

-Dynamic playlists with folder rotation (similar to hour rotation)
+Dynamic playlists with folder rotation (analogous to hour rotation)

-If the task arose to create dynamic playlists by analogy with the rotation of the hour, then this is also possible with us.
+If the task arises is to create dynamic playlists similar to hour rotation, then this is also possible with us.
 Just create an empty playlist, and then add both regular tracks and folder rotations to it.
-Such a playlist will play like a regular playlist, but where a folder is added, 1 cold track from this folder will play.
-For example, let's create a playlist for rotating an hour or several hours:
+Such a playlist will play like a regular playlist, but where the folder is added, it will play 1 cold track from this folder.
+Let's create an example playlist to rotate an hour or several hours:

 1. Jingle1